Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 )

-Returns karma, account age, comment count, and recent activity timestamps — enough to filter out spam accounts in a lead-gen pipeline.
+Returns the karma sub-buckets (link_karma, comment_karma, total_karma), the account creation date (created_utc), and verification flags -- enough to filter out spam accounts in a lead-gen pipeline.

 def post_comment(parent_id: str, body: str):